Curved Page Divider

 Children in Congregate Care

-The number of children in congregate care is declining, down 37% in the last ten years.
-Approximately 55,000 children currently reside in a group home, residential facility, institution, or shelter.
-This accounts for about 13.5% of the children in foster care services.
+The number of children in congregate care is declining, down 37% over the last ten years.
+Approximately 55,000 children currently reside in a group home, residential facility, institution, or shelter, which accounts for about 13.5% of the children in foster care services.

 Congregate care may become the safest solution for children who are dangerous to themselves or others.
-The average age of children entering this type of care is 14.
+The average age of children entering this type of care is 14 years old.
 As children enter puberty, they experience more behavioral and mental health challenges.

-The racial distribution of children in congregate care is disproportionate to children in the general population and the in-home foster service.
+The racial distribution of children in congregate care is disproportionate to that of children in the general population and the in-home foster service.
 Of children in congregate care:

-African American children are the most disproportionately represented in congregate care.
-13% of the general population and 23% of children in foster service are African American, compared to 30% of congregate care children.
+African American children are disproportionately represented in congregate care, 13% of the general population, and 23% of children in foster care are African American, compared to 30% of congregate care children.

 Group care placements are also disproportionately male.
 About 62% of children in congregate care services are male, while 37% are female.
-In all foster care services, about 52% are male, while 48% are female.
+In all foster care services, approximately 52% of children are male, while 48% are female.

 Duration of Congregate Care